VCDPhuong/vcdphuong.github.io/_posts/2026-03-25-YAMP-What-The-Fck-is-Science-from-my-point-of-view.md

 Yes, you point right at the heart of my wonderful opinion, it is the self-consistence of the assumption.
 In short, if it wrong and you did the math right (this is a must :>), one assumption or all of them is definitely wrong, just how severse it is.
 We then just have to return to the first step, without the logic or not, get a new set of assumptions and their corresponding equations before solving it and compare it with the results again.

 Is it still a little bit complicated or confusing?
 Then an example will make it much clearer.
-Assuming that you
+Assuming that you.